Over the past year, mortgage rates have been relatively steady near their all-time lows.

 It could pay to get a few quotes just to see what’s out there.

-This isn’t a sure thing, but it’s also not a sure thing that mortgage rates will continue to increase, or even stay put at their now elevated levels.
+This isn’t a sure thing, but it’s also not a sure thing that mortgage rates will continue to stay put at their low, low levels.